There is one key benefit to mindfulness practice that I would like to point out, which has to do with time.

 If you're really dedicated, you can easily spend 3-4 hours on daily meditation practice.
 That's perfectly fine, it's a really good investment.
 I encourage you to meditate a lot, as long as you have the time and motivation.

-benefits of mindfulness practice is that you can do other things while practicing.
+One of the benefits of mindfulness practice is that you can do other things while practicing.
 Mindfulness practice lends itself very well to multitasking.
 Thanks to that, your practice can be become part of your daily routines.

 You can be mindful while washing the dishes, while taking a shower or doing laundry.
 While eating, reading or listening to meditation talks.